shrutisharma27/blog/_posts/2019-03-09-lead-generation-dropped-leads-is-lost-revenue.md

 ---

 ## Activities before the event.
 ‘Events’ is by far one of the biggest expenses in every marketing team budget each year.
 Events are chosen based on a event selection criteria.
 Expenses generally include people traveling to those events, hotels, booth backdrops.
-Other expenses include the time invested in organising the event such as creating a booth duty calendar, creating a crisp message, brochures, give-aways.
+Other expenses include the time invested in organizing the event such as creating a booth duty calendar, creating a crisp message, brochures, give-aways.
 A few diligent marketing teams also ensure that they go through the possible attendees long before the event begins and pre-book meetings with key people.
 In short, marketing teams put in a lot of effort to make events successful.

 ## Excitement on the event day

 On the day of the event, all are happy to see a good crowd show up in the first half.
 Badges are scanned, visiting cards are collected, a few meetings last more than 10-15 minutes too!
 A lot of t-shirts are given away.

-## Lead responses after event is over
+## Lead responses after the event is over

 Teams come back to office with a good lead list.
 If its not a long weekend, a thank you email is sent to all attendees as early as possible.
 About 8% of those receivers open the email, and even fewer respond to the email.
 Teams thinks about changing subject lines, checking email openings, changing graphics in the emails, ensuring no grammatical mistakes are made, and resend the emails in the hope of getting more responses.
 And again, the results are similar.

 Some of the sales team members followup leads in their territory directly, but after a week or so, after no response, most leads are marked as ‘contact attempted’.

-Some surveys suggest that more than 77% leads are dropped after one or two followups.
-Confidence levels of getting a response from a lead goes down by each passing week, and soon teams start looking forward to the next budgeted event, even though the ROI of initial event does not seem to be on track.
+Some surveys suggest that more than 77% of leads are dropped after one or two followups.
+Confidence levels of getting a response from a lead goes down with each passing week, and soon teams start looking forward to the next budgeted event, even though the ROI of initial event does not seem to be on track.

 ## Why leads are dropped?